 Wearing masks has become our new norm, even at weddings.
 Or should we say, most importantly, at weddings or any gatherings.
-If you are planning to do your own make-up at your wedding, we have useful tips that will definitely help you out!
+If you plan to do your own makeup at your wedding, we have useful tips that will definitely help you out!

-These are the legit products, as well as process that I use.
+These are the legit products, as well as the process that I use.

 - Consider getting things “done”

 - Soft + matte lips